digicert/domain-control-validation/README-details.md

 DnsValidationRequest dnsValidationRequest = DnsValidationRequest().Builder()
         .domain(prepare.getDomain())
         .dnsType(prepare.getDnsType())
-        .challengeType(prepare.getSecretType())
+        .challengeType(prepare.getChallengeType())
-        .randomValue(prepare.getRandomValue()) // only one of randomValue or tokenValue / tokenKey should be provided
+        .randomValue(prepare.getRandomValue()) // only one of randomValue or requestTokenData should be provided
-//        .tokenKey("tokenKey")
-//        .tokenValue("tokenValue")
+//        .requestTokenData(requestTokenData) // requestTokenData will not come from the prepare response
         .validationState(prepare.getValidationState())
         .build();